hudson155/kairo/feature/event/README.md

 Adding `EventFeature` to a Server enables GCP Pub/Sub.
 Topics must be created manually, but subscriptions are created automatically.

-LIMITATIONS: This feature currently only supports publishing events, not consuming them.

 ## Usage

 ### Topic creation